-LSB DIVINE SERVICE 1, PAGE 151 The Service of Preparation (Upon entering the nave, silence should be observed to allow all the opportunity to prayerfully prepare for the presence of the Lord and the reception of His gifts) Preparatory Prayers Lord, I love the habitation of Your house and the place where Your glory dwells.
+LSB DIVINE SERVICE 1, PAGE 151

+The Service of Preparation

+(Upon entering the nave, silence should be observed to allow all the opportunity to prayerfully prepare for the presence of the Lord and the reception of His gifts)

+Preparatory Prayer

+Lord, I love the habitation of Your house and the place where Your glory dwells.
 In the multitude of Your tender mercies prepare my heart that I may enter Your house to worship and confess Your holy name; through Jesus Christ, my God and Lord.
 Amen.
-O Lord, my creator, redeemer, and comforter, as I come to worship You in spirit and in truth, I humbly pray that You would open my heart to the preaching of Your Word so that I may repent of my sins, believe in Jesus Christ as my Savior, and grow in grace and holiness.
-Hear me for the sake of His name.
-Amen.

-The Prelude and Ringing of the Bells The Opening Hymn: 420 "Christ, the Life of All the Living" (Choir sings stanzas 2 and 6) The Confession and Absolution (p.
+The Prelude and Ringing of the Bells

+(The congregation stands at the Ringing of the Bells and faces the processional cross.
+It is customary to continue facing the cross as it is processed in, and to bow your head and make the sign of the cross in reverence and admiration to the Lord as it passes your pew.
+The same applies for the recessional as Service concludes.)
+The Processional Hymn: 420 "Christ, the Life of All the Living" (Choir sings stanzas 2 and 6) The Confession and Absolution (p.
 151) From Martin Luther's Sermon for Laetare - Lent 4 John 6:1-15 In today's Gospel, Christ gives us another lesson in faith, that we should not be overanxious about our daily bread and our temporal existence, and stirs us up by means of a miracle; as though to say by His act what He says by His words in Matthew 6:33 - "Seek ye first the Kingdom of God, and His righteousness, and all these things shall be added unto you."
 For here we see, since the people followed Christ for the sake of God's Word and the signs, and thus sought the Kingdom of God, He did not forsake them, but richly fed them.
 He hereby also shows that, rather than those who seek the Kingdom of God should suffer need, the grass in the desert would become wheat, or a crumb of bread would be turned into a thousand loaves; or a morsel of bread would feed as many people, and just as satisfactorily, as a thousand loaves; in order that the words in Matthew 4:4 might stand firm, that "Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God."
-And to confirm these words, Christ is the first to be concerned about the people, as to what they should eat, and asks Philip, before they complain or ask Him; so that we may indeed let Him care for us, remembering that He cares more and sooner for us than we do for ourselves
+And to confirm these words.
+Christ is the first to be concerned about the people, as to what they should eat, and asks Philip, before they complain or ask Him; so that we may indeed let Him care for us, remembering that He cares more and sooner for us than we do for ourselves.